bigbrett/wssha256engine/README.md

 (**Note:** the engine does not yet support variable length message data.
 As such, the test below will only work for 256-byte messages.
 Internally, the message is not truncated to the nearest 64-byte block, but instead an entire 256-byte block is hashed, with bytes after the end of data padded with zeros.
 Therefore, a message shorter than 256 bytes will currently hash incorrectly: [see here](https://crypto.stackexchange.com/questions/46996/openssl-sha1-message-digest-not-matching-with-nist-vector-input))

+### Custom Test
-A **more advanced** test, using a c test program, can be conducted like this (see test/wssha256engine_test.c for implementation):
+A more advanced test, using a c test program, can be conducted like this (see test/wssha256engine_test.c for implementation):

     $ make test
     $ source test/runtest.sh

 NOTE: the runtest.sh script must remain in the test directory, but should be able to be called from anywhere

+### OpenSSL speed test
+The speed of the engine's digest computation can be tested using the built-in openSSL speed command (making sure to explicitly specify using the EVP API for the message digest)

+    $ openssl speed -evp sha256 -engine /path/to/libwssha256engine.so